 Netflix has a more tiered approach and, unless you’re happy settling for the standard-definition streams of the digital Dark Ages, is going to set you back more.

-Up from the basic £6 monthly subscription, which allows SD playback to only one screen at a time, is the £7.50 tier that grants you access to high-definition streams to two screens simultaneously.
+Up from the basic £5.99 monthly subscription, which allows SD playback to only one screen at a time, is the £8.99 tier (recently increased from £7.99) that grants you access to high-definition streams to two screens simultaneously.

-To take advantage of the 4K and HDR content Netflix has to offer, you have to sign up to the £9 per month premium tier, which also takes the screen count to four – a good-value family-size package, for sure.
+To take advantage of the 4K and HDR content Netflix has to offer, you have to sign up to the £11.99 (previously £9.99) per month premium tier, which also takes the screen count to four – a good-value family-size package, for sure.

-For couples and singletons though, Amazon is the more affordable option – especially for feasting on sharper, more cutting-edge 4K HDR material.
+For couples and singletons though, Amazon is the more affordable option – but when it comes to watching new 4K HDR material, Netflix does have a slight upper hand.

 Perhaps surprisingly, there’s not much crossover between the two catalogues, so paying out for both wouldn’t be as pointless as it initially seems.

 Size isn’t everything of course, and many will no doubt veer towards one based on commitments to certain shows that are exclusive to each of the services.
-Do you care more about The Walking Dead and Lucifer (Amazon), or Peaky Blinders and Marvel’s Daredevil (Netflix)?
+Do you care more about Mr. Robot, The Marvelous Mrs. Maisel and The Grand Tour (Amazon), or House of Cards, The Crown and Stranger Things (Netflix)?

-Netflix has more (and perhaps more popular) programming in its repertoire, led by acclaimed dramas Better Call Saul, Orange Is The New Black, House of Cards and Marvel’s Daredevil.
+Netflix has more (and perhaps more popular) programming in its repertoire, led by acclaimed dramas Better Call Saul, Orange Is The New Black, Master of None, Mindhunter and Marvel’s Daredevil, plus smash hit documentaries such as Making a Murderer and Evil Genius, and an increasing catalogue of excellent original films like The Fundamentals of Caring and Mudbound.
+Future high-profile releases include Scorsese-directed The Irishman and Michael C Hall-starring In The Shadow of the Moon.

-It is taking a crowdsourcing-like ‘have your say’ approach to new content too, releasing numerous pilot episodes which viewers can vote to make into a full-length series.
+The service has been taking a crowdsourcing-like ‘have your say’ approach to new content, too, releasing numerous pilot episodes that viewers can vote on to determine which are turned into full-length series.

 Streaming isn’t the exclusive domain of the dedicated couch potato either.